 Pinpointing your role ahead of time and having a handle on the differences between being an expert or fact witness is imperative to your protection.
 It is the only way for you to make it through the stressful, time-consuming, costly witness process unscathed.

 So, what can you do to stay on the right side of the regulations?
-That’s where legal expert Gina Campanella, Esq, FACHE. can help.
-During her upcoming online training on Tuesday, October 18th at 1pm ET, Gina will break down the complexities of how to be successful as either an expert or fact witness.
+That’s where legal expert Bryan Meek, Esq, can help.
+During his online training, Bryan will break down the complexities of how to be successful as either an expert or fact witness.
 You will receive step-by-step answers to all of your questions about surviving the legal system as a witness.

 - What are you prohibited from sharing during your testimony?